-MP 361 - History and Meaning of Museum
+MP 361 - History and Meaning of Museums

 For students majoring in Art History and Museum Professions, this course provides a foundation in visual analysis and a historical overview of museums, exhibitions, and art history.
 Writing skills relevant to art commentary and gallery management are emphasized.
+Prerequisite(s): Any 100-level HA course.